Krist-Marrakesh/Hybrid-Hotel-Recommendation-System-Based-on-Friends-Recommendations/Documentation.md

 *As a hotel owner, I want satisfied guests to easily recommend my hotel to their friends.*

-This use-case became our experimental ground.
 Since no real social-graph dataset was available, we decided to synthetically generate one and test different architectures for learning personalized recommendations.
 This led us to design and evaluate the Deep & Cross Network with Residual Blocks (DCN-R) — a hybrid model aimed at capturing both explicit friend-based interactions and deep latent patterns in user–item behavior.

 ### **Abstraction**